stcolema/MDIr/README.md

 ### Set up semi-supervised learning

 Only a subset of proteins have experimentally validated localizations ("markers").
-These act as anchor points—the model must assign them to their known compartments while inferring labels for unmarked proteins.
+These act as anchor points — the model must assign them to their known compartments while inferring labels for unmarked proteins.

 ```r
 # Extract marker information from both datasets